Motion-FIN/FIRMA/README.md

 First specify the path of the model weights in `configs/test.yaml`.

-Then you can test the model on a customized image pair as:
+Then you can test the model on your image pair as:

 ```bash
 python test.py --config configs/test.yaml --im0 <path to im0> --im1 <path to im1> --output_dir <path to output folder>